 4) Energy Saving Bulbs

 On average, lighting accounts for 10-20% of a homes electricity bill, however, this can be easily altered by switching to energy saving light bulbs.
 Energy efficient bulbs initially cost more than normal ones but they last longer, and also save you money by saving energy.
+You can calculate your expenses and savings by TaxBite Bolton Accountants.

 5) Go Electronic